-After graduation, she interviewed for position with an architecture firm in the city, only to be told that her training would make her a good secretary for an architecture practice; she instead found work with the famous Winnipeg office of Brigden’s catalogue and art company.
-Shortly thereafter – in the academic year 1939-40 – the young designer started with the School of Architecture as the first instructor in interior decorating classes at the university.
-Here she joined with the only two other instructors, Dean Milton Osborne and Professor John A. Russell, and lectured on a variety of subjects, forming the basis of the first specialized program of its kind in Canada.
+After graduation, she interviewed for a position with an architecture firm in the city, only to be told that her training would make her a good secretary for an architecture practice; she instead found work with the famous Winnipeg office of Brigden’s catalogue and art company.
+Shortly after – in the academic year 1939-40 – the young designer started working in the School of Architecture as the first instructor in interior decorating classes at the university.
+She joined the only two other instructors, Dean Milton Osborne and Professor John A. Russell, lecturing on a variety of subjects and forming the basis of the first specialized program of its kind in Canada.

 Harland’s impact on design in Winnipeg has been great.
 One of the seminal projects on which she participated was the 1958 expansion of St. George’s Anglican Church (168 Wilton Street).
-As a lifelong member of St. George’s, Harland headed the committee that selected the firm of Green Blankstein Russell for this operation.
-This design committee pressed for a modern design to reflect the changes in post-war society and an emerging role for the lay persons; Harland then headed a committee which slowly worked out a magnificent design and furnishings for the interior of St. George’s and which made it both a beautiful and relevant reflection of life and faith in the modern world.
-Amongst Harland’s other projects was a complete redesign of the interiors of the Ralph Connor House – home of the University Women’s Club of Winnipeg.
+As a lifelong member of St. George’s, Harland headed the committee that selected the firm of Green Blankstein Russell for the project.
+This design committee pressed for a modern design to reflect the changes in post-war society and an emerging role for lay persons; Harland then headed a committee that slowly worked out a magnificent design and furnishings for the interior of St. George’s, which made it both a beautiful and relevant reflection of life and faith in the modern world.
+Amongst Harland’s other projects was a complete redesign of the interiors of the Ralph Connor House, home of the University Women’s Club of Winnipeg.